FreeRADIUS/freeradius-server/raddb/README.md

 attribute list, and delete any attributes which do not match.
 The filtering operators do not *create* any attribute.

+## load-balance and redundant-load-balance sections

+Before v4, the load-balance sections implemented load balancing by picking a child at random.
+This meant that load balancing was probabilistically fair, but not perfectly fair.

+In v4, load-balance sections track how many requests are in each child.
+This lets them do load balancing across multiple requests, which is more fair.

+i.e. the load-balance sections now behave like the old home server pools of type "load-balance".
+Which in turn lets us remove the special-case code for home servers, and then just use unlang `load-balance` sections.

+The user visible changes should be minimal.

 ## Connection timeouts